kcsoc/retreat_presentation/index.md

 namas te sārasvate deve gaura-vāṇī-pracāriṇe\
 nirviśeṣa-śūnyavādi-pāścātya-deśa-tāriṇe

-Our respectful obeisances are unto you, O spiritual master, servant of Sarasvatī Gosvāmī.
+Our respectful obeisances are unto you, O spiritual teacher, servant of Sarasvatī Gosvāmī.
 You are kindly preaching the message of Lord Caitanyadeva and delivering the Western countries, which are filled with impersonalism and voidism.

 ---NEW SLIDE---